Did you know that protein, among many other benefits, can help you lose fat?

 Squats, deadlifts, overhead press, rows, bench press, lunges, kettle bell swings, pull ups, push ups.

-If you want to transform your body, but you’re lacking the motivation and energy to work out, then Clear Mind may be the boost you need
+If you want to transform your body, then Clear Mind may be the boost you need

 Have you noticed a difference in your body when you’ve increased your protein intake?